-- 1.1 This report considers the site at Sizewell in Suffolk as a possible location for new nuclear power station(s).
+- 1.1 This report considers the nominated site at Sizewell in Suffolk as a possible location for new nuclear power station(s).
 The report sets out the Appraisal of Sustainability (AoS) of the nomination of land alongside the existing nuclear power station at Sizewell.
-The nomination of land, as well as supporting information, was put forward by a developer.
+The nomination of land, as well as supporting information, was put forward by EDF.
 The AoS, which incorporates the Strategic Environmental Assessment (SEA), is a part of the Strategic Siting Assessment (SSA).
-The SSA is a process for identifying and assessing sites that could be potentially suitable for new nuclear power stations by the end of 2025. - This report is one of the Appraisals of Sustainability that deal with individual 1.2 sites.
-Together, these reports form an Annex to the Main AoS Report, which accompanies the draft Nuclear National Policy Statement2 (NPS).
-The Main AoS Report for the draft Nuclear NPS sets out the details of the AoS process, its methods, findings, conclusions and a summary of the appraisal of the nominated sites.
+The SSA is a process for identifying and assessing sites that could be potentially suitable for new nuclear power stations by the end of 2025. - 1.2 This report is one of the Appraisals of Sustainability that deal with individual sites.
+Together, these reports form an Annex to the Main AoS Report,1 which accompanies the revised draft Nuclear National Policy Statement2 (NPS).
+The Main AoS Report for the revised draft Nuclear NPS sets out the details of the AoS process, its methods, findings, conclusions and a summary of the appraisal of the nominated sites.
 The main report also includes a non-technical summary. - 1.3 This AoS has been undertaken at a strategic level and is intended only as a high level assessment of the suitability of the site from an environmental and sustainability perspective.
 The AoS is part of an assessment process that started in March 2008.
-The draft Nuclear NPS lists sites that have been assessed to be potentially suitable by the Government for new nuclear power stations.
-Developers will be able to apply for development consent for these sites from the Infrastructure Planning Commission (IPC).
+The revised draft Nuclear NPS lists sites that have been assessed to be potentially suitable by the Government for new nuclear power stations.
+Developers will be able to apply for development consent for these sites from the Infrastructure Planning Commission (IPC)3.
 Each application from the developer for consent to build a new power station will need an Environmental Statement with a detailed Environmental Impact Assessment (EIA).
-The sites included in the draft Nuclear NPS will also be subject to other regulatory and licensing requirements.
+The sites included in the revised draft Nuclear NPS will also be subject to other regulatory and licensing requirements.

-The Draft Nuclear National Policy Statement
+The Revised Draft Nuclear National Policy Statement

-In the White Paper on Nuclear Power3, the Government set out its policy on 1.4 the role that new nuclear power stations could play alongside other lowcarbon sources in the UK's future energy mix.
-The draft Nuclear NPS sets out the need for sites that are potentially suitable for the development of new nuclear power stations by 2025.
-The Government used an SSA to assess the potential suitability of nominated sites.
-This SSA process4 drew on the emerging findings of the site AoSs and the Habitats Regulations Assessment $(HRA)^5$.
+1.4 The revised draft Nuclear NPS sets out the need for sites that are potentially suitable for the development of new nuclear power stations by 2025.
+The Government used an SSA to assess the potential suitability of nominated